MarkCondello/dev-notes/Linux/index.md

 We can actually use the mouse in the GUI to interact with htop.
 We can search for processes by name and by the user who runs a process too.
 There are facilities to modify what is displayed as well as the colour scheme.

+## PS command
+The ps command shows the status of active processes during a session.

+When running ps the following columns are shown:
+- PID = process id
+- TTY = terminal used to run the process
+- TIME = time the CPU takes to run the process
+- CMD = the command running as part of the process

+We can also run:
+`ps -aux` OR `ps aux`

+To show all processes running by the current user run `ps -x`.

+Processes started by the system (not the user) are designated with a ?
+In the TTY column

+Variations of the ps command:
+- `ps -He`
+- `ps -axjf`